-The beneficiary shall be specifically excluded from coverage in the following situations:
+The beneficiary shall be specifically excluded from coverage if:

-- If the beneficiary case is a combination of care needs beyond the capability of the facility or placement in the facility is inappropriate due to potential danger to the health and welfare of the beneficiary, other residents, or staff of the facility; and
+- They have a combination of care needs beyond the capability of the facility or placement in the facility is inappropriate due to potential danger to the health and welfare of the beneficiary, other residents, or staff of the facility; and

-- If the beneficiary does not meet the preadmission screening and resident review criteria specified in 42 U.S.C.
-1396r and 907 KAR 1:755 for entering or remaining in a facility
+- If the beneficiary does not meet the preadmission screening and resident review (PASRR) criteria specified in 42 U.S.C.
+1396r and 907 KAR 1:755 for entering or remaining in a facility.

-ICF/IID/DD facilities must meet the coverage provisions and requirements set forth in 907 KAR 1:022, 907 KAR 1:023, 907 KAR 1:037, and 907 KAR 1:755 in order to provide covered services.
-All services must be performed within the scope of practice for any provider.
-Just because a service is listed in the administrative regulation does not guarantee payment of the service.
-Providers must follow Kentucky Medicaid regulations and must the requirements of the MCO for which they participate.
+ICF/IID providers must meet the coverage provisions and requirements of 907 KAR 1:022, 907 KAR 1:023, 907 KAR 1:037, and 907 KAR 1:755.
+Services must be performed within the scope of practice of any provider.
+Listing of services in an administrative regulation is not a guarantee of payment.
+Providers must follow all relevant Kentucky Medicaid regulations and the requirements of the MCO in which they participate, if applicable.

-You may verify eligibility by contacting the automated voice response system at (800) 807-1301 or using the Web-based KYHealth-Net System.
+Verify eligibility by calling the automated voice response system at (800) 807-1301 or using the web-based KYHealth-Net System.

 Duplication of Service

-The department shall not reimburse for a service provided to a beneficiary by more than one provider, of any program in which the same service is covered, during the same time period.
+Kentucky Medicaid will not reimburse for a service provided to a beneficiary by more than one provider of any program in which the same service is covered during the same time period.

 Bed Reserve Days

-It shall be the responsibility of the ICF/IID/DD facility to assure that services and items ordered by a beneficiaries physician are provided while the beneficiary is out of the facility (other than for hospitalization) and Medicaid will be billed to reserve the bed.)
-The ICF/IID/DD facility shall not be responsible if the beneficiary was on bed reservation days for hospitalization as the hospital would be providing required services and items.
-If the ICF/IID/DD facility cannot provide the required ancillaries directly, the facility shall make arrangements with 10 qualified sources (i.e., pharmacy, physical therapist, speech therapist, etc.) for the resident to obtain the required services and items.
-Pharmacies shall bill Medicaid directly therapists, etc. shall bill the facility.
-As always, if the beneficiary receives an ancillary service or item that Medicare Part B can cover, the nursing facility shall ensure that the carrier is billed prior to seeking reimbursement from Medicaid.
+The ICF/IID is responsible for assuring services and items ordered by a beneficiary's physician are provided when Medicaid is billed to reserve the bed, except when the beneficiary is hospitalized.
+During hospitalization, the hospital must provide any required services and items.
+If the nursing facility cannot provide the required ancillaries directly, the facility must make arrangements with 10 qualified sources (i.e., pharmacy, physical therapist, speech therapist, etc.) for the resident to receive the required services and items.
+Pharmacies bill Medicaid directly.
+Therapists and other service providers bill the facility.
+If the beneficiary receives an ancillary service or item that Medicare Part B covers, the ICF/IID must bill Medicare before seeking reimbursement from Medicaid.

-- The beneficiary is in Medicaid long term care vendor payment status and has been a resident of the facility at least overnight.
-Persons for whom Medicaid is making Part A coinsurance payments shall not be considered to be in Medicaid payment status for purposes of this policy.
+- The beneficiary is in Medicaid long-term care vendor payment status and has been a resident of the facility at least overnight.
+Persons for whom Medicaid is making Part A coinsurance payments are not in Medicaid payment status for purposes of this policy.

 - The beneficiary is reasonably expected to return to the same facility with Medicaid as the primary payer.
-If returning to the same facility with Medicare as the primary payer, bed reservation days shall only be available up to the day's Medicare eligibility is determined, provided the bed reservation day maximums are not exceeded.
+If returning to the same facility with Medicare as the primary payer, bed reservation days will be available only up to the period Medicare eligibility is determined, provided the bed reservation day maximums are not exceeded.

-- Due to a demand for beds at the facility, there is a likelihood that the bed would be occupied by some other residents were it not reserved.
+- If, due to a demand for beds at the facility, it is likely the bed would be occupied by other residents if it were not reserved.

-- The hospitalization shall be in an acute care hospital or a Kentucky hospital certified to participate in the acute care hospital program.
-The hospitalization shall be approved by Carewise.
+- The hospitalization is in an acute care hospital or a Kentucky hospital certified to participate in the acute care hospital program.
+The hospitalization is approved by Carewise.

-- If hospitalization is approved, and the bed occupied by the resident is also a Medicaid certified acute care bed, the resident shall have been transferred to a specialty unit of a hospital.
+- If hospitalization is approved, and the bed occupied by the resident is also a Medicaid-certified acute care bed, the resident will have been transferred to a specialty unit of a hospital.

-Medicaid reimbursement for bed reservation days shall be limited as follows:
+Limitations on Medicaid reimbursement for bed reservation days

 - A maximum of 14 days per calendar year due to an acute care hospital stay.

-- A maximum of 10 days per the calendar year for leaves of absence other than hospitalization.
+- A maximum of 10 days per calendar year for leaves of absence other than hospitalization.

-- Reimbursement shall be 75% of a facility’s rate if the facility has an occupancy percentage of 95 % or higher.
+- Reimbursement is 75 percent of the facility rate if the facility has an occupancy rate of 95 percent or more.

-- Reimbursement shall be 50% of a facility’s rate if the facility has an occupancy percentage lower than 95%.
+- Reimbursement is 50 percent of the facility rate if the facility has an occupancy rate of less than 95 percent.

-Maximums are applied per beneficiary per the calendar year.
-Accumulated bed reserve days shall follow a beneficiary if the other facility rather than starting over at zero to a new relocation.
+Maximums are applied per beneficiary per calendar year.
+Accumulated bed reserve days shall follow a beneficiary rather than starting over at zero to a new relocation.

-Kentucky Medicaid currently contracts with DXC to process the Kentucky Medicaid fee for service (FFS) claims.
+Kentucky Medicaid contracts with Gainwell Technologies to process Kentucky Medicaid FFS claims.
 Each MCO processes its own claims.

-Coding: Kentucky Medicaid utilizes the National Correct Coding Initiative (NCCI) edits as well as the McKesson Claim Check System to verify codes that are mutually exclusive or incidental.
-Kentucky Medicaid also uses Correct Procedural Terminology (CPT) codes and Healthcare Common Procedure Coding system (HCPCS) codes.
-Kentucky Medicaid requires the use of ICD-10 codes on all claims submitted for reimbursement. (eff: 10/1/15) Kentucky Medicaid requires the use of UB-04 billing forms.
-Providers must bill using the Revenue Codes listed in the back of the billing manual.
+Kentucky Medicaid uses the National Correct Coding Initiative edits as well as the McKesson Claim Check System to verify incidental or mutually exclusive codes.
+Kentucky Medicaid also uses Current Procedural Terminology (CPT) codes and Healthcare Common Procedure Coding system codes.
+Kentucky Medicaid requires the use of ICD-10 codes on all claims submitted for reimbursement.
+Kentucky Medicaid requires the use of UB-04 billing forms.
+Providers must bill Kentucky Medicaid using the CPT codes.

-Claim Appeals: Appeal requests made on denied FFS claims must be submitted to DXC.
+Appeal requests made on denied FFS claims must be submitted to Gainwell Technologies.
 The request must include the reason for the request along with a hard copy claim.
-Please refer to the MCO in question, if appealing an MCO claim.
+Please refer to the MCO if appealing an MCO claim.

-Timely Filing: Claims must be received within 12 months from the date of service (DOS) or 6 months from the Medicare pay date whichever is longer, or within 12 months from the last Kentucky Medicaid denial.
-Please refer to the MCO in question, if appealing an MCO claim.
+Claims must be received the longer of either 12 months from the date of service or six months from the Medicare pay date or within 12 months of the last Kentucky Medicaid denial.
+Please refer to the MCO if appealing an MCO claim.

 Provider Contact Information